Rodeoclash/credits.json/README.md

 }
 ```

 The credits.json format is versioned, at the moment we are arbitrarily at version 0.1.
-We will freeze the standard at 1.0 then begin work on version 2.0 when needed.
+We will freeze the format at 1.0 then begin work on version 2.0 when needed.

 #### Created at